pieroproietti/penguins-eggs/documents/development.md

 pnpm deb
 ```

-package will be created under `/perribrewery/workdir/`, you can install it as usual Debian package `sudo dpkg -i penguins-eggs_10.0.19-1_amd64.deb` it will automatically install it's dependencies, just: `sudo apt install -f`.
+The `penguins-eggs-x-x-x.deb` package will be created under `/perribrewery/workdir/`, you can install it as usual Debian package `sudo dpkg -i penguins-eggs_10.0.19-1_amd64.deb` it will automatically install it's dependencies, just: `sudo apt install -f`.

 # source